Sundry causes of a shutdown or powerdown problem

 Occasionally, not all of the Registry settings are created when all the of the appropriate power management settings are enabled in Windows XP.
-Fortunately, the ShutNTdown Registry patch (a .reg file that places the settings into the Registry) is available from: http://aumha.org/downloads/
+Fortunately, the ShutNTdown Registry patch (a .reg file that places the settings into the Registry) might still be available from: http://aumha.org/

 Note well: Make sure that you have a restorable backup of the system or the Registry, and that you have created a restore point in System Restore before you make changes to the Registry – manually or by applying an automatic patch.

 4. – Cftmon.exe is a 15K system file found in the Windows\system32 folder.
 It provides the Alternate Language Bar and provides text input service support for speech recognition, handwriting recognition, keyboard, translation, and other alternative user input technologies.
 It can be the cause of a computer not switching off properly.You might be able to find the latest version for WinXP by conducting an online search.

 Wake-Up Event Activity power settings are power-management settings in the BIOS that make a computer wake up from a sleep state when receiving a signal from a LAN, a USB device, a modem, etc.

 From the BIOS section of a motherboard manual: “Resume S3 by PS2/Keyboard, Resume S3 by PS2/Mouse These fields allow the activity of the PS2 (keyboard and mouse) to wake up the system from S3 sleep state.
 Settings: [Enabled], [Disabled].”